 Doctor Who and the Carnival of Monsters, by Terence Dicks, 1977.

 Yet another British sense, of recent times, is give it some umpty, an encouragement to greater effort, in which the word means “power” or “vigour”.
-It’s presumably a variation on the older give it some welly, where the last word is a shortened form of wellington boot; the origin may be the English pub game of welly wanging or welly chucking, in which contestants try to throw a welly as far as possible.
+It’s presumably a variation on the older give it some welly, where the last word is a shortened form of wellington boot; the origin in this case may be the English pub game of welly wanging or welly chucking, in which contestants try to throw a welly as far as possible.